pingclaw-me/.github/profile/README.md

 go run ./cmd/server
 ```

-The apps point to `https://pingclaw.me` by default but accept a custom server URL in settings.
-Point them at your own instance.
+The apps point to `https://pingclaw.me` by default but accept a custom server URL in settings if you use a development build.
+Point the app at your own server instance.

 ---